 - 1. The student shall provide the Program Coordinator the following documentation of prior experience: - a.
 A job description of all positions that may count for prior experience - b.
-A written statement from the job supervisor, verifying - i.
+A written statement from the job supervisor, verifying: - i.
 Length of employment - ii.
 Current employment-if applicable - iii.
 Performance review - iv.
 Recommendation letter - c.
 Length of time in the job related to the competency - d.
 A detailed list of job responsibilities and duties with length of time performed - 2.
 The Program Coordinator will review the information with the student - 3.
-The Program Coordinator will determine which competencies have been met - 4.
-The Program Coordinator will determine the number of hours to be credited - 5.
-The Program Coordinator will keep a file on each student - 6.
-During the Directed Practice, the student must demonstrate the competency throughout their time. - 7.
-If the student is unable to demonstrate the competency during the Directed Practice, the site shall contact the Program Coordinator for re-evaluation of the student's reduction of Directed Practice hours.
+The Program Coordinator will determine which competencies have been met

+4. The Program Coordinator will determine the number of experience hours to be credited and course credit will be reviewed with the College PLA Coordinator, following College policy for prior learning.

+5. The Program Coordinator will keep a file on each student

+6. During the Directed Practice, the student must demonstrate the competency throughout their time.

+7. If the student is unable to demonstrate the competency during the Directed Practice, the site shall contact the Program Coordinator for re-evaluation of the student's reduction of Directed Practice hours.